-Since your hair isn’t vital for survival, it will be left with whatever left over that remains, which might not be enough to produce healthy hair.
+Since your hair isn’t vital for survival, it will be left with whatever nutrients remain, which may not be enough to produce healthy hair.

 If you notice that your hair isn’t growing as long as it used to, I recommend checking your diet to see where you can incorporate more hair growing nutrients.

 Since your hair is made up of protein, eating protein rich foods such as meat, fish, eggs, poultry, beans, tofu, cheese and milk products will make sure that your hair can grow strong.

 If you are a vegetarian or on a strict diet or going through weight loss, I recommend taking daily supplements to help your body compensate for any nutritional deficiency and keep your hair growth factory running.

 Supplements with vitamin B, folic acid, magnesium, sulfur, silica, zinc and beta-carotene are great for healthy hair.
 Also, eating a balanced diet filled with seeds, grains, nuts, lean meats, colorful fruits and vegetables will ensure that your body gets all the vitamins, minerals and antioxidants needed to produce great hair.

 RELATED POST: Top Ten Power Food That Grows Natural Hair FAST